 Following the Hijri calendar, the start date of Ramadan is approximately 10 days earlier each year on the Gregorian calendar.
 In 2021 Ramadan will fall over April/May – approaching a hotter time of the year in the Middle East with long days, though no longer falling over the peak of summer.

 The exact start date is confirmed by the moon sighting committee.
 In different parts of the world, the new crescent moon may be sighted earlier meaning Ramadan is observed on different Gregorian dates depending on where you live.

 The Saudi Arabia and UAE moon sighting committees have confirmed the start date of Ramadan this year in the UAE as 13 April 2021 and will last for 29 to 30 days.

 Expats and visitors are responsible for making sure there is a suitable environment for Muslims to observe Ramadan.
 Although you are not expected to join in with the fasting, you must show respect to those who are through your conduct and make sure your family members understand and are aware of what is expected.

-In the privacy of your own home you can do as you please, but be mindful of what is private, eg can you still be seen on a balcony or in your yard?
+In the privacy of your own home, you can do as you please.
+However, be mindful of what is private, eg can you still be seen on a balcony or in your yard?
 NB Inside your car out on the road is not considered private.

 What about children observing Ramadan?